 While the experiments themselves were very dramatic, in our everyday life the influence of the authority bias is less notable, though it still plays an important role in the way we make decisions.
 One study, for example, found that people are more likely to discriminate against minorities in hiring situations, if they receive justification for doing so from an authority figure.

-Therefore, you need to be aware of this bias, and of the fact you might feel compelled to obey authority figures, even when you know you shouldn’t.
+Therefore, you need to be aware of this bias, and of the fact you might feel compelled to obey authority figures, even when you know that you shouldn’t.
 When you find yourself in such a scenario, where there is a conflict between what you’re told to do, and what your logic and conscience tell you is right to do, remember that all the people in the experiment knew that what they were doing was wrong.
-The difference between those who obeyed their orders and those who defied them rested on a person’s ability to take action and stop the experiment.
+The difference between those who obeyed their orders and those who defied them was that those who defied them were willing to actively take action in order to stop the experiment.
 If you are afraid to act, ask yourself why you’re afraid, and what’s stopping you from taking action.

 - As we saw earlier, people were much more like to be defiant when the experimenter wasn’t in the same room as them.
 This indicates that creating distance between yourself and the authority figure can help you take a stand when necessary.
 The farther you are from them, either physically or emotionally, the easier you will find it to defy them.